world-class/REPL/online_courses/free/README.md

 - [Calculus: Single Variable Part 4 - Applications](https://www.coursera.org/learn/applications-calculus) - Coursera.
 Offered by Penn, University of Pennsylvania.
 - [Introduction to Calculus](https://www.coursera.org/learn/introduction-to-calculus) - Coursera.
 Offered by University of Sydney.
 - [Mathematics for Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning) - Coursera.
 Offered by Imperial College London.

+### Probability and statistics
+- [Bayesian Statistics: From Concept to Data Analysis](https://www.coursera.org/learn/bayesian-statistics) - Coursera. *"This course introduces the Bayesian approach to statistics, starting with the concept of probability and moving to the analysis of data.
+We will learn about the philosophy of the Bayesian approach as well as how to implement it for common types of data.
+We will compare the Bayesian approach to the more commonly-taught Frequentist approach, and see some of the benefits of the Bayesian approach."*
+- [Fat Chance: Probability from the Ground Up](https://online-learning.harvard.edu/course/fat-chance-probability-ground) - edX.
+Offered by Harvard University. *"Increase your quantitative reasoning skills through a deeper understanding of probability and statistics."*

 ## Mobile development